JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 * **/gpfs/home:** This filesystem has the home directories of all the users, and when you log in you start in your home directory by default.
 Every user will have their own home directory to store own developed sources and their personal data.
 Also, it is highly discouraged to run jobs from this filesystem.
 Please **run your jobs on your group’s /gpfs/projects or /gpfs/scratch** instead.

 * **/gpfs/projects:** In addition to the home directory, there is a directory in /gpfs/projects for each group of users.
-For instance, the group bsc01 will have a /gpfs/projects/bsc01 directory ready to use.
+For instance, our group **cek26** will have a /gpfs/projects/cek26 directory ready to use.
 This space is intended to store data that needs to be shared between the users of the same group or project.

+    **IMPORTANT!** When you upload any files or perform any analysis in /gpfs/projects you need to give permissions to other users to be able to modify/move these files.
+For that, you need to run:
+    ````
+    chmod -R g+rwx
+    ````
+    That gives reading (r), writing (w) and executing (x) permissions to all members of the group.

 * **/gpfs/scratch:** Each user will have a directory over /gpfs/scratch.
 Its intended use is to store temporary files of your jobs during their execution.

 Each of these directories is provided with a limited space disk assigned by BSC, be careful to assess that you have enough space disk in your working directory for your job outputs.
 In order to assess how much space we have available use: